czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 title = "13 tips to writing truly working advertorials "

 +++
-Advertorials are a great option when it comes to promoting your business and increasing its revenue.
+So you have a business or you plan to start one.
+You're not interested in Social Media or Google Ads.
+Why not try Advertorials?

-It kills two birds with one stone.
-It educates, helps customers and builds trust.
-As-well-as drives conversion.
+You can kill two birds with one stone by educating your customers whilst driving conversion.

 In this article, I will discuss how Advertorials can help your business and how to create one.